 Chief Growth Officer, CEO & Founder, Publicis Groupe Germany

-Due to the COVID-19 pandemic, marketers have had to adapt to the content trends that followed, challenging the existing rules of customer relationships and brand building.
-Social media was already an integral part of our lives, the pandemic drastically increased usage all over the world.
-There are over half a billion more people using social media worldwide than at the same time last year, indicating an almost 14% year-over-year increase.
+Already an integral part of our lives, social media usage during the pandemic drastically increased all over the world.
+There are currently over half a billion more people using social media worldwide than at the same time last year, indicating an almost 14% year-over-year increase.

-In order to remain visible to their potential customers, brands must communicate in local and detailed terms, targeting specific audiences based on what is most relevant to them.
-This might mean creating specific content for a generation, location, gender, or hobby.
-Now that companies have their own personal data, users expect them to provide tailored experiences across the entire customer journey.
+To increase brand awareness and meet customer expectations, brands must communicate in local and detailed terms, targeting specific audiences based on what’s most relevant to them.
+This could mean creating specific content for a generation, location, gender, or hobby.
+Now that companies have this personal data, consumers expect tailored experiences across the entire customer journey.

 “Due to Clubhouse and Twitter Spaces, audio content is the social media trend to watch for 2022.
 It's perfect because you're able to share valuable content and connect with your audience through live conversations.
 And you don't need to be on camera or have fancy equipment.”

 “Habits have transformed over the past year.
 From increased digital content consumption, through to online retail, we’ve changed the way we shop, explore, and interact with each other.
 And it will only continue to change and evolve.
 The algorithm has a lot to answer for in the way platforms feed us information, as well.
 User attention span has diminished while the need for meaningful and value-added content is a requisite demand, too.